IAFL Introduction to International Family Law Conference, Bangkok, Thailand

 Map and Directions

-The education programme will consist of three one-hour panels covering the following topics.
-The programme will be delivered in English with simultaneous translation to Thai.
+The education program will be delivered in English and will consist of three one-hour panels covering the following topics.

 Marriage and Divorce